kvamsi774/Bank_ChurnRate_Business_Analysis/README.md

 # Bank_ChurnRate_Business_Analysis
-This is a on class project we did in our Business Analysis Class
+This is a on class project i did in Business Analysis Class

 **Business Analytics Project: Exploring Customer Attrition Patterns and Financial Behavior in Credit Card Usage**